 And even if you have, you will be forced to go and buy a tiny lock that passes the hole in your chain, again you lose time searching it and finally standing in the line waiting for your turn to deposit your luggage, with all formalities.
 In India, if you have an onward ticket, then the PNR no. is enough for most of the hassle.
 But still, you need a lock.

-7) It helps when you are travelling alone in the long journey train for a day or 2. of course, not everyone around you is bad, but believe me, thieves can easily make out from your clothes, body language and easily place you and judge your smartness level.
+7) It helps when you are travelling alone on the long journey train for a day or 2. of course, not everyone around you is bad, but believe me, thieves can easily make out from your clothes, body language and easily place you and judge your smartness level.

 The moment you are off to buy something at the rail/bus station, some snack, fruit or a meal.
 They’ll do it, very quick.
 Remember their eyes changes, but the goal remains the same.
 I mean, if a guy sitting next to you talks for 2 hours before getting down at a station, can pass on your information to the new guy who is going to take his place and use that intelligence very smartly to initiate a conversation with you, to create more interest.
 Eventually building a trust, which they exploit at the later stage in your journey, which you will never know about.

 Sometimes a family scene is created to gain your trust which includes women.
 Yes, they are very organised.
-I have seen people falling in such traps many times in my train journey, so I always make sure, I am carrying my luggage every time with me.
-I talk to everyone, but I make sure I am not giving away too much info about me.
+I have seen people falling into such traps many times in my train journey, so I always make sure, I am carrying my luggage every time with me.
+I talk to everyone, but I make sure I am not giving away too much info about myself.
 Remember, always be in questioning mode, never be in answering mode.
 This way you learn more, you gain more.
 And yes, do share it with the world, the way I am doing with you right now.

 8) It helps when you are going to a washroom, again the same thing as mentioned in the above point.
 They always look out for one ignorance from your side, and that’s it.